mncl/bash-tutorial/commands.md

 # Commands

-## man - manual
+## man -- display manual pages

-Use the `man` command to get the manual for a specific command.
-Normally, the `less` command is used to display the manual.
-Short cuts in `less`:
+Use the `man` command to get the manual page for a specific command.
+The man command itself normally uses, the `less` to display the manual.
+Basic short cuts in `less`:

 * `space` - forward one page
 * `b` - backward one page